Do you look common on a date? Expert reveals fashion mistakes you could make | ExBulletin

 Anna says: When you show everything on display, the man will look into your breasts all night.

-Since it’s the only thing he sees throughout the date, he’s just going to think about sex, sex, sex on loop and that’s not the direction you want to go.
+Since that’s the only thing he sees throughout the date, he’s just going to think about sex, sex, sex on loop and that’s not the direction you want to go.

 There’s nothing wrong with a little glimpse, but they shouldn’t be able to swim into your cleavage.